openl2m/openl2m/docs/installation/index.rst

 OpenL2M has some requirements:

-* Python 3.12 - 3.14 (OpenL2M is developed and tested on v3.12 and 3.14.)
+* Python 3.12 - 3.14 (OpenL2M is developed and tested on v3.14.)
 * net-snmp v5.7 or greater, including net-snmp-devel
 * the Python "ezsnmp" package v2.3.0
 * a web server, with the WSGI capability.
 We use Nginx in all our documentation.
-  Apache or Caddy may work but is not tested.
+  Basic Caddyserver configuration is documented, but not well tested.
+Apache may work but is not tested.
 * the Django framework, v6.0 or greater.
 * a PostgreSQL database, running at least version 15.
-We use v16 in our testing.
+We use v18 in our testing.

-  Note: Ubuntu 24.04 comes with Python v3.12 and PostgreSQL v16.
-Ubuntu 22.04 comes with PostGreSQL v14.
+  Note:Ubuntu 26.04 comes with Python v3.14 and PostGreSQL v18.
+Ubuntu 24.04 comes with Python v3.12 and PostgreSQL v16.
   **Ubuntu 22.04 and 20.04 are no longer supported!**

 .. note::